MimoLethier/FlightGearGardener/README.md

 4. Change log

+2018-01-03 : Modified the Notifier Popup locking and a few ancillary libraries; changed the default configuration
+		directory on Unix systems to comply with XDG Base Directory specs

 2017-11-20 : Added sub-path directories creation for AIRPORTs and isolated file download...

 2017-11-24 : Added support for Browsing Terrasync repositories with/without filter "Up-to-date"